College of Arts & Humanities Research & Impact Support

 Luca has a BA and MA in Musicology, and PhD in Music, and before his university career he was systems administrator in a big software house.
 His current position thus perfectly merges his intellectual interest in the Arts and Humanities and his passion for all things technological.

 In the run-up to REF2021, Helen managed the REF impact pipeline for the College and developed and wrote c.35 case studies of high-quality impact, 28 of which were eventually submitted.
 She also advised on impact strategy elements of our REF Environment submission.
+She has since supported large numbers of KE Fund and IAA applications, impact cases for promotion applications, and on the impact dimensions of grant applications.

 Fraser's role broadly encompasses all aspects of partnership and project development, in particular with the non-academic community.
 Crucial to the functionality of his role is his links to the University’s Contracts Team and the Commercialisation and Intellectual Property Office.